variantstudios/compasshighschool.org/pages/resources/index.md

 Powell, William and Ochan Kusuma-Powell.
 (2010).
 Becoming an Emotionally Intelligent Teacher.
 New York: Skyhorse Publishing.

 Rechtschaffen, Daniel.
 (2014).
-The Way of Mindful Education: Cultivating Wellbeing in Teachers and Students.
+The Way of Mindful Education: Cultivating Well-being in Teachers and Students.
 New York: W.W.
 Norton & Company.

 Rizga, Kristina.
 (2015).
 Mission High: One School, How Experts Tried to Fail it, and the Students and Teachers Who Made it Triumph.
 New York: Nation Books.